You only have to click activate, and in most cases, your site is ready for SSL. So what happens in the background?

 - Checks for insecure content on the frontend, and replaces to https.

-On multisite, the same, but a bit more complicated, to allow for per site activation on subdomain and domain mapping installs.
+On a multisite installation this works roughly the same, but a bit more complicated, to allow for per site activation on subdomain and domain mapping installs.